crashka/ratio-math/README.md

 closer than the ratios at the extremities.

-But visual inspection and sampled data pattern matching is far from a closed form derivation, so the following methematical questions must be asked:
+But visual inspection and sampled data pattern matching is far from a closed form derivation, so the following mathematical questions must be asked:

 - Why those groups of 6?
-  - Why the failure to find a new, closer midpack ratio pair whenever extending the max denominator to a value of `n ≡ 0 (mod 6)`?
+  - Why the failure to find a new, closer midpack ratio pair whenever extending the max denominator to a value of `max_denom ≡ 0 (mod 6)`?
 - What is the shape of those three curves (representing midpack ratio local minima and maxima)?
   - Why do the bottom two curves appear to converge at `1/3`?